voduchuy/voduchuy/README.md

 ### Hi there 👋

-I love writing numerical codes to simulate mathematical models, especially those in the biological sciences.
+I have spent over a decade learning and researching numerical methods for simulating and calibrating comptuational models in biology.
+Writing codes for scientific computing is my passion.
 This site displays some of my computational projects.

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning software design principles.
+- 👯 I’m looking to collaborate on fast numerical algorithms in Julia, especially those related to Bayesian computation, mathematical biology.
+- ⚡ Fun fact: My Starbucks name is Henry.
+- 😄 Pronouns: He/Him/His.

 <!--
 **voduchuy/voduchuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning software design principles.
-- 👯 I’m looking to collaborate on fast numerical algorithms in Julia.
-- ⚡ Fun fact: My Starbucks name is Henry.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 -->

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=voduchuy&show_icons=true)